 Have you ever wondered how to get your clients to give you a review?
-Answer: Give great customer service before, during and after to win their approval (within reason) and then ask them if they’d give you a written review on Google+, Angie’s List, Facebook Business Page, Houzz or your preferred customer review tool.
-You can either hand them an Angie’s List review form printed out or send them an emailed link to your Angie’s List, Google+, FB, Houzz account or preferred review page.
+Answer: Give excellent customer service before, during, and after to win their approval (within reason), and then ask them if they’d give you a written review on Google My Business, Angi, Facebook Business Page, Houzz, or your preferred customer review tool.
+You can either hand them Angi’s review form printed out or send them an emailed link to your Angie’s List, Google+, FB, Houzz account, or preferred review page.
 (See below for details on how to do this.)
 Make it easy.

 Set Up a Canned Response in your Gmail Account for Review Requests

-I use “canned responses” in my Gmail that already has the template I’ve created with the set verbiage for the review request and link.
+I use “canned responses” in my Gmail, which already has the template I’ve created with the set verbiage for the review request and link.
 I can easily send one after each job installation.

 Set Up Links in your Email Signature

 Another way to generate referrals is to set up links in your email signature for a referral request.

 Set Up Links on your Website and E-Newsletters

 Plus, those yellow stars on Google Reviews appear when people see Google search results.
 Having those stars behind your name will generate more potential clients and rank you higher in Google search results.
 People want to see personal reviews.
 Reviews add credibility to your business and click through to more leads generated.